Table of Contents

-2. Remember that appearance matters
+Step 2: Remember that appearance matters

-How the widget looks like will have a huge impact on the willingness to take part in the study.
+How the widget looks will have a huge impact on the willingness to take part in the study.
 Make sure it encourages users to fill it in, rather than annoying them and prompting them to close the page.
 When planning the appearance of a survey on the website, you focus on the following aspects: